Why so loud June?

 - When creating or attending events, center BIPOC and LGBTQ+ voices in planning and execution of said events.
 No one can tell you better what they need than the ones in need themselves.

 - Listen and hold space a lot more; don’t make this about you and your lack of belonging to one of these groups of people.

 - Donate to your local grassroots organizations supporting Black, Queer organizers and community members.

-To African-American, Black, and Indigenous people (who are descendants of enslaved Africans): know that you are seen, celebrated, and affirmed for simply existing.
+To African-American, Black, and Indigenous people: know that you are seen, celebrated, and affirmed for simply existing.
 Your contributions to society are absolutely necessary.
 Equality is the minimum and equity is on the horizon.
 Stand fast in your value, in your dignity, and in the greatness that you are.

 To LGBTQ+ folks: celebrate this month.
 Celebrate your visibility and acceptance, knowing that visibility in and of itself is a privilege.
 The fight for equality does not end here.
 Stand up for your rights and let us not forget the past and the fight that got us all here.

 “None of us are free until all of us are free.” -Audre Lorde. 🔥